 QCA Code Principle Application (as set out by QCA) What we do and why discussed and agreed.
 These recommendations and the associated improvements are consistently being monitored at the regular Board meetings.
 The performance of the individual Directors including the Chairman are monitored on an ongoing basis.
 On an annual basis, the Remuneration Committee evaluates the individual Director's performance as part of the review of remuneration and share equity grants.
 Given the scale and scope of the current operation and the risk management framework, the Directors are of the view that a formal evaluation process of the effectiveness of both the Audit and Remuneration Committees is not required at this stage.
 The need for an evaluation process is monitored on an on-going basis.
 The Board and the Remuneration Committee will also regularly discuss the Board's balance, the Board's current skills set and remuneration to ensure that the Board structure is fit for purpose and is appropriate for the next phase of CAP-XX's development and growth.
-The composition of the Company's Board including individual directors has not changed materially over the previous years, on the basis that the Board are of the view that the above processes are appropriate for the Company's requirements, given the size and nature of the CAP-XX business.
+The composition of the Company's Board including individual directors has changed in the past twelve months due to the change in Chief Executive Officer in May 2023.
+The Board are still of the view that the above processes are appropriate for the Company's requirements, given the size and nature of the CAP-XX business.
 The Board uses the results of its evaluation process when considering the adequacy of the composition of the Board and any succession planning requirements.
 However, there are no plans at present for changes or additions to the Board and the Directors believe that the current Board meets the needs of the Company's current and mediumterm requirements.
-Promote a corporate culture that is based on ethic values and behaviours The board should embody and promote a corporate culture that is based on sound ethical values and behaviours and use it as an asset The CAP-XX Board considers that confidence in its integrity can only be achieved if its employees and officers conduct themselves ethically in all of
+8. Promote a corporate culture that is based on ethical values and behaviours The board should embody and promote a corporate culture that is based on sound ethical values and behaviours and use it as an asset The CAP-XX Board considers that confidence in its integrity can only be achieved if its employees and officers conduct themselves ethically in all of